 My Lovely Followers

 Good morning lovely friends.
 I hope you're all doing ok and having a great week so far.
-It's time for a new challenge over at Krafty Chicks challenge and this week is Week 1, our theme is 'birthday' and our hostess is Leanne.
-We always need birthday cards, gift packaging and decorations so I'm sure you will find this week a breeze!
-We hope you will come over and join in the fun with us.
+It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 1; as always the theme is 'birthday' and Leanne is our hostess.
+It can't get any easier than this week's challenge so we hope you will come over and join in the fun with us.

 Here is my card: